CodeGator/CG.Purple/README.md

 * The service has a simple C# client that wraps the REST interface and makes it ridiculously easy to use the microservice from any C# application.

 ### What does it look like?
-It's a microservice, who cares??

-No seriously, here are a few early screen shots (subject to change):
+Here are a few early screen shots (subject to change):

 Message page:
 ![messges](screens/messages.png)